 Creating slime is a lot of fun and even though the kids may not realize it, it’s really more of a science experiment.
 And what does every good science experiment start out with?
 A list of materials.

+Please note that I may get commissions for purchases made through links in this post.
 Here’s what you’ll need to make the slimy tiger stripes with your students:

 Here are some other basic things for any of your slime activities: